gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_016_runway_prompt.md

-## Runway Video Generation Prompt – Scene 16
+## Runway Video Generation Prompt – Scene 016

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 ### Summary
 Create a realistic, dialogue-driven office scene at University College London.
 A young journalist (Oliver Blackwood) enters a quiet administration building and meets with a stern university official (Geoffrey Hargreaves) to discuss reparation for a damaging article.
 The scene focuses on subtle tension, institutional authority, and the surprising presence of AI.